Minerals & Rocks

 Peridotite: olivine, pyroxene, spinel

-The minerals olivine (pale green), orthopyroxene (dark green/brown), clinopyroxene (vivid green), and less abundant spinel (dark gray/black) form this rock called peridotite, or more specific, lherzolite.
+The minerals olivine (pale green), orthopyroxene (dark green/brown), clinopyroxene (vivid green), and less abundant spinel (dark grey/black) form this rock called peridotite, or more specific, lherzolite.
 Peridotites are believed to be common rocks in Earth's upper mantle because the partial melting of lherzolite generates basaltic magmas that are erupted by volcanoes along mid-ocean ridges and on oceanic islands, such as Iceland, Hawaii, and the Canary Islands.
 Beneath the sediments on the ocean floors, Earth's crust is composed of predominantly basaltic rocks, emphasizing the importance of basaltic magmatism and peridotites as the associated source rocks in Earth's mantle.

 Mineral Physics

 My research focuses on the physical properties of minerals.
 Most minerals form crystals.
-Crystals are characterized by their periodic arrangement of atoms, ions, and molecular groups in space.
+Crystals are characterised by their periodic arrangement of atoms, ions, and molecular groups in space.
 It is this three-dimensional atomic order that imparts particular physical properties to crystals.
 For example, the physical properties of crystals typically depend on the direction of an acting force or perturbation, i.e., crystals show anisotropy (from ancient greek άν-ϊσος-τρόπος for un-equal-direction).

 Crystal structure of olivine and wadsleyite

 The properties of crystals arise from the combination of different atomic species, i.e., the chemical elements and their ions, and their spatial arrangement into a crystal structure.
 The graphics above show the crystal structures of the minerals olivine and wadsleyite framed by sketches of typical crystal shapes.
 Both minerals share the same chemical formula and are composed of magnesium (Mg) and iron (Fe) cations (green), silicon (Si) cations (blue), and oxygen (O) anions (red).
 The oxygen anions surround the metal cations to form coordination polyhedra (translucent with black outlines).
-When the mineral olivine is pressurized and heated above certain thresholds, for example, as a component of a rock in Earth's mantle, the atoms rearrange into the crystal structure of the mineral wadsleyite.
+When the mineral olivine is pressurised and heated above certain thresholds, for example, as a component of a rock in Earth's mantle, the atoms rearrange into the crystal structure of the mineral wadsleyite.
 Both minerals are polymorphs of the same chemical compound but have different physical properties.
-Graphics were created using the program VESTA (Momma & Izumi, 2011) and crystal structure data from Smyth & Hazen (1973) and Finger et al. (1993).
+Graphics were created using the software VESTA (Momma & Izumi, 2011) and crystal structure data from Smyth & Hazen (1973) and Finger et al. (1993).
 The crystal shape of wadsleyite is inspired by the observations of Shatskiy et al. (2009).

 To investigate their physical properties, we irradiate minerals and crystals with electromagnetic waves, such as X-rays, lasers, or infrared radiation, and observe the interaction between a mineral sample and the electromagnetic waves.
 Depending on their wavelengths, electromagnetic waves interact with minerals by being scattered, diffracted, absorbed, or re-emitted.
 All these different types of interactions contain information about different mineral-physical properties.